 Due to the massive volume of unemployment claims filed as the result of the COVID-19 pandemic, the state of Michigan has struggled to process claims on a timely basis.
 Technical challenges, lack of personnel to handle incoming phone calls, and new federal programs taxed their existing system and caused significant delays for people seeking unemployment benefits.
 Michigan has since quadrupled the number of personnel to process claims and handle phone calls, improving its ability to approve claims and pay out benefits.

-The Michigan Department of Labor and Economic Opportunity (DOLEO) oversees a variety of employment, housing, and economic development initiatives for the state.
+The Michigan (MI) Department of Labor and Economic Opportunity (DOLEO) oversees a variety of employment, housing, and economic development initiatives for the state.
 The Unemployment Insurance Agency (UIA) is tasked with carrying out the unemployment insurance program, including processing claims and paying benefits for the federally funded enhanced benefit programs.
 These have been extended several times after enactment last year.
 Jump to the relevant program extension to see more details around eligibility, payment dates/issues and weeks of coverage.

 - 25-week Extension under Biden ARP Stimulus Bill (Mar 15, 2021 to Sep 4, 2021)

 - 11-week Extension under CAA COVID Relief Bill (Dec 27, 2020 to Mar 14, 2021)

 - $300 LWA program (August 1st, 2020 to Sep 5th, 2020)

 - Original Programs under CARES act (Feb 2nd, 2020 to Dec 26, 2020)

 Please also see the hundred of comments at the end of the article where people have shared their stories, tips and struggles getting paid under one or more of these programs.

 25-week Unemployment Program Extensions Under Biden ARP Stimulus Package